Pandemic And Economy Hit The Restaurant Industry Hard

 “I’ve had to pay 25 to 40 percent more on supplies over pre-pandemic prices,” said Fuentes, who is invested in 32 more restaurants.

-“They’re facing the same problem.
-This phenomenon has brought about a chain reaction: the slowdown in production impacts prices and the entire industry,” said Fuentes.
+Talking about the food production centers, Fuentes said “They’re facing the same problem.
+This phenomenon has brought about a chain reaction: the slowdown in production impacts prices and the entire industry”.

 He believes the problem is that “people don’t want to work.”